Overview

 Clean the gum whether or not the

-patient is wearing dentures.
+person is wearing dentures.

 Clean